auxoncorp/modality-probe/README.md

 then be used for testing, debugging, understanding emergent scenarios, and more.

+Note: See [Modality Documentation](https://docs.auxon.io/modality/) for the full range of Modality's functionality.

 ### Environment
 While `modality-probe` is written in Rust, it targets C environments,